LHB6540/Asus-R414-Hackintosh-10.15.7/README.md

 1、HD620
 2、Power management(but does not include sleep wake up, so please turn off hibernation and keep the habit of opening and closing the C side)
-3、Sound card(but please set the output to left or right in the settings)
+3、Sound card(but please set the output to left or right in the settings) 4、This also can work on MacOS 10.15.7,but you need to set Clover-acpi-drop_table and check item BGRT  when you install it

 #Thanks
 This is improved on the basis of